W0kest/Post-processing/README.md

 Objective;

-- It doesn't have any GUI unles you use libraries.
+- It doesn't have any GUI unless you use libraries.
 - There are libraries for the effects.

 Subjective;